 2013.
 Food prices rose only 0.9 percent in 2013.
 Beef and veal prices rose 2.0 percent, according to the USDA's "Annual Percent Change in Food Prices by Category."
 The 2012 drought forced farmers to slaughter cattle that had become too expensive to feed.
 The drought also withered crops in the field.
 As a result, prices for corn, soybeans, and other grains rose.
 It takes several months for commodities prices to reach the grocery store.
 As a result, most of the drought's effect occurred in 2013.
 Hardest hit were fresh vegetables, which rose 4.7 percent.

 2014.
 Food prices rose 2.4 percent in 2014.
 That's much lower than the 6-7 percent forecast.
 Prices of specific types of food rose thanks to weather conditions.
 For example, drought in the Midwest drove up beef prices 12.1 percent.
 The prediction had been 28 percent.
-That's because the beef industry had been suffering from drought since 2012.
+The beef industry had been suffering from drought since 2012.
 Here's how beef prices affect the demand schedule.

 The California drought, one of the worst on record, resulted in higher prices for fresh fruits, vegetables, and nuts.
 Fruit prices were forecast to rise 4.5-5.5 percent.
 They rose 4.8 percent.